simshadows/discord-mentionbot/README.md

 * **Persistent data and settings**
 * **Modularity**: Modules give the bot functionality.
 	* Each module has the ability to pre-process incoming commands, allowing for some very interesting uses.
-* **Server-wise Customizability**: Server owners are able to set up installed modules and change settings as desired.
+* **Server-wise customizability**: Server owners are able to set up installed modules and change settings as desired.
-* **Hierarchical Permissions System**: Assign roles different permission levels.
+* **Hierarchical permissions system**: Assign roles different permission levels.
 Apart from the bot owner and server owner, there are 9 assignable permission levels, including a "No Privileges" level. *(Still under development)*
-* **Server-isolation**: Each server is treated separately with their own installed modules, settings, and functionality.<sup>[1]</sup>
+* **Server-isolation**: Each server is treated separately with their own installed modules and settings.<sup>[1]</sup>

 # Available Modules